netgroup-polito/CrownLabs/infrastructure/file-sharing/README.md

 Here is the [Github repo](https://github.com/zorn-v/nextcloud-social-login) of the application.

 ### Clients
-There are different clients available on the [official website](https://nextcloud.com)
+Clients for different platforms are available on the [official website](https://nextcloud.com).